TryGhost/Ghost/README.md

         max: 1000,
         error: 'Your plan supports up to {{max}} members.
 Please upgrade to reenable publishing.'
     },
-    // customThemes and customIntegrations are "flag" type of limits accepting disabled boolean configuration
+    // customThemes is an allowlist type of limit accepting the "allowlist" configuration
     customThemes: {
-        disabled: true,
+        allowlist: ['casper', 'dawn', 'lyra'],
         error: 'All our official built-in themes are available the Starter plan, if you upgrade to one of our higher tiers you will also be able to edit and upload custom themes for your site.'
     },
-    // customThemes: {
-    //     allowlist: ['casper', 'dawn', 'lyra'],
-    //     error: "All our official built-in themes are available the Starter plan, if you upgrade to one of our higher tiers you will also be able to edit and upload custom themes for your site."
-    // },
+    // customIntegrations is a "flag" type of limits accepting disabled boolean configuration
     customIntegrations: {
         disabled: true,
         error: 'You can use all our official, built-in integrations on the Starter plan.
 If you upgrade to one of our higher tiers, you’ll also be able to create and edit custom integrations and API keys for advanced workflows.'